Spread Trading and Stop Losses

 Spread trading and stop loss orders… We all want to be successful in trading financial markets, but it is unlikely you’ll make the right decision on every trade you make.
 That’s why it’s so important to have a solid understanding of the rules for risk management in particular stop loss orders and limit orders.

-Spread traders can utilise stop order to automatically close a trades so as to help mitigate losses.
+Spread trading companies typically offer a number of order types to help traders manage their trades more efficiently.
+Spread traders can utilise stop orders to automatically close a trades so as to help curb losses from escalating past your maximum loss levels, without needing to be in front of your trading screen.
 You can place stop loss orders to automatically close your trades at pre-defined price levels, therefore, drastically reducing the risk to your capital.
 In some volatile markets it is suggested to make use of guaranteed stop orders which will ensure that your trades are closed out without slippage or gapping issues i.e. no further money is lost should the price open at a different level to the closing price of the earlier session.
 Meanwhile limit orders can also be utilised to automate the profit-taking on a trade once it reached a preset level of profitability.

 Whatever you do, understand the market you are trading.
 This also means familiarising yourself with the different types of stops and knowing how to use the.
 A stop loss order is a mechanism that permit you to exit a trade when the price you have named is hit.
 Meanwhile, limit orders and trailing orders are also available which are useful to automatically close your spread trade at a predetermined level to maximise your profits.